square/microsite/_pages/mobile-interview-project.md

 ## Use What You Know

 We’re looking to see you at your best – as such, please use the language and frameworks you’re most comfortable with on your chosen mobile platform.
 This means that if you’re most proficient with Objective-C or Java, use that – don’t feel pressured to use Swift or Kotlin!

-Block ships all four in production, so we’re not going to prefer answers in one language over another.
+Similarly, don’t feel pressured to use SwiftUI, Compose, and/or other libraries and techniques that you are unfamiliar with.
+We’re not going to prefer answers in one language over another, but we will expect you to be comfortable and proficient with your choices.

 ## Show Us Your Strengths